Kalambur

-Kalambur is a selection grade town panchayat in Polur taluk, Tiruvanamalai district in the Indian state of Tamil Nadu, famous for its rice production.
+Kalambur (formerly Aliyabad) is a selection grade town panchayat in Polur taluk, Tiruvanamalai district in the Indian state of Tamil Nadu, famous for its rice production.
 As of the 2011 census, the town had a population of 31,751.

+K.T.R.Palani is a Chairman of Kalambur selection grade Town panchyat.

 Etymology

 Kalambur was once a battlefield known as "Por Kalam".
 Por Kalam has become "Kalam Por" on years, which was later called as "Kalambur".
 Old name for the town is 'Aliyabad'.